 Words like rebellious, revolutionary, and socially conscious provide the opportunity for the company’s unique personality to shine through.
 But at the same time, it also communicates why the company was founded and what its vision is for how they want to shape the future.

 What does content have to do with brand loyalty?
 More than you could imagine.
 62% of millennials feel that online content drives their loyalty to a brand.

 If that doesn’t convince you, I don’t know what will.

-You might not have Starbucks’s resources.
-But you still have the ability to publish content.
+You might not have the resources of the world’s biggest brands, but you still have the ability to publish content.
 Start today.
 Don’t wait any longer.

 5. Help in Every Way Possible

 At the end of the day, it’s all about the customer.
-Without them, you can do nothing.
+Without them, you can’t do anything.
 That’s why it’s so important to provide help in every way possible.

 Gary Vaynerchuk does a great job of this with his brand.
 He responds directly to people on Twitter: